 The park itself has a very simple layout.
 Past the nature center is a big lawn at the center.
 From here, a paved trail loops around a large pond, past some hillier features along the edges of the park.
 In one area, a spiral-shaped trail rings up a small hill, with a little view of the park from the top.
 In another, water cascades down a picturesque, stone-lined fountain, pumped to the surface by a little windmill.
 A thick grove of trees encircles the park, offering serenity in the midst of the urban landscape.

 Although if one feature of the park stands out to me, it would be fences.
 A tall iron-wrought fence lines the edge of the park, with most of the gates seemingly always locked.
 I could understand this as a way of making people feel safe, but it doesn’t really explain why the pond needs to be encircled with a wood post fence that really limits access to the water’s edge.
-The fences are also what have enabled the city to keep it closed since the start of the coronavirus pandemic, and when it will reopen is uncertain.
-I hope it opens soon, to continue providing a desperately-needed piece of nature to local residents.
+The hours have been weirdly inconsistent with this park, so check ahead if you can.

 103rd Street/Watts Towers station

 As the name suggests, this station is located near the famed Watts Towers, which is one of those attractions that I feel like a lot of people have heard of but few have actually visited.
-Unfortunately, the towers themselves are in the midst of a multi-year restoration which has them shrouded in black tarp and scaffolding.
-The renovation of the towers was supposed to be completed in 2020, but the pandemic may have thrown those plans into uncertainty.
-But even if you can’t see the towers, there are plenty of other sights in the surrounding park to admire.
+When we visited, the towers themselves were in the midst of a multi-year restoration which had them shrouded in black tarp and scaffolding.
+The renovation of the towers is now completed, so the photographs you see here won’t necessarily reflect what you’ll see now.